How to Use AI for Speech Rehearsal and Practice

 How many times should I rehearse a speech with AI before the event?

-Aim for at least five full run throughs of your core message, spread across several days rather than crammed into one session.
-Each session should focus on a different aspect: clarity, transitions, Q&A readiness, and timing.
-The goal is deep familiarity, not word perfect recall.
+Aim for at least five full run throughs of your core message, spread across several days rather than crammed into one night.
+Give each session a focus: clarity, transitions, Q&A, then timing.
+You are building deep familiarity, not word perfect recall, and spacing the reps out is how they stick.

 Can AI replace practising in front of real people?

-No. AI rehearsal sharpens your content and builds familiarity with your material, but it cannot replicate the experience of reading a live audience, managing nerves in a real setting, or adapting to unexpected reactions.
-Use AI to prepare the substance, then practise delivery with real people whenever possible.
+No. AI rehearsal sharpens your content and builds familiarity, but it cannot replicate reading a live audience, managing nerves in a real setting, or adapting to reactions you did not see coming.
+Use AI to prepare the substance, then get in front of real people whenever you can.

 What is the best AI tool for speech rehearsal?

-How do I know if my AI rehearsal is actually helping?
+How do I know if my AI rehearsal is working?

-The test is simple: can you explain any section of your talk in your own words, without looking at notes, in a way that a stranger would understand?
-If yes, your rehearsal is working.
-If you can only deliver it by recalling specific phrases, you are memorising rather than understanding, and you need to change your approach.
+Try this test: can you explain any section of your presentation in your own words, without notes, so a stranger would follow it?
+If yes, it is working.
+If you can only deliver it by reaching for specific phrases, you are memorising rather than understanding, and it is time to change tack.

 TL;DR: How to Use AI for Speech Rehearsal and Practice

-Use AI to identify clarity gaps, weak transitions, and sections that can be cut
+• Use it to expose clarity gaps, weak transitions, and sections you can safely cut.

 More From Liam Sandford